-Create your own custom wall decals with this easy to follow tutorial featuring the Brother Scan N Cut CM350 machine.
-I’ll show you how to scan in your design, easily cut your vinyl, and apply to the wall with transfer tape!
+Create your own custom wall decals with this easy-to-follow tutorial featuring the Brother Scan N Cut CM350 machine…

 In this post, I’ll be taking you through an easy Scan N Cut tutorial to create your own custom wall decals – think about applying your design to mason jars, walls, basket tags, or even your car windows!